 Dan Kimble First Year Teaching Award

-The Dan Kimble First-Year Teaching Award, sponsored by the Graduate School and the Teaching Effectiveness Program (TEP), recognizes outstanding teaching by Graduate Teaching Fellows (GTFs) who have demonstrated a commitment to professional development and reflective practice.
+The Kimble First-Year Teaching Award, named in honor of professor emeritus Dan Kimble, is jointly sponsored by the Office of Academic Affairs, the Graduate School, and the Division of Undergraduate Studies, and administered by the Teaching Engagement Program (TEP).
+The award recognizes outstanding teaching by Graduate Teaching Fellows (GTFs) who have demonstrated a commitment to professional development and reflective practice.
 The annual prizes typically are awarded to one first-time lab or discussion section leader and to one first-time sole instructor.

-To be considered, applicants should participate in one of TEP’s full-day teacher trainings, or at least two TEP workshops or campus conversations.
-Department-based or other comparable UO teacher training sessions also may qualify.
+- Attend one of TEP’s full-day teacher trainings (Basic Teaching Skills or Teaching as a Sole Instructor) or at least two TEP workshops or department-based or other comparable UO teacher trainings for instruction in higher education.
 If you did not attend training through TEP, please submit a description of the teacher training you attended, including the number of hours and curriculum for the training.

-For questions about this award, to arrange the required observation, or for help with the midterm survey, please contact TEP at 541-346-2177 or via e-mail: firstname.lastname@example.org.
+For questions about this award or for help with the midterm survey or statement of teaching philosophy, please contact TEP at 541-346-2177 or via e-mail: firstname.lastname@example.org.

 All UO Graduate Employees who are teaching for the first time at a post-secondary institution, either as first-time section or lab leaders or first-time sole instructors or co-instructors, during the 2016-17 academic year are eligible to apply.
 Applicants are not required to participate in TEP’s Graduate Teaching Initiative.

 Receiving this award may reduce your financial aid award.
 Please contact the Financial Aid Office prior to applying for this (and any other type of) support.